Redouansm/celebrity-facial-detection/README.md

 Authors

-Redouane Smahri - Developer and researcher. licensed under the MIT License.
+Redouane Smahri - Developer and researcher.

+Acknowledgments

+Thanks to mentors and professors for guidance (e.g., Mr. Mohammed Khalil, Mr. Abdellah Adib, if applicable).
+Inspired by advancements in computer vision and machine learning.

+License
+This project is licensed under the MIT License.
 See the LICENSE file for details.

 For issues or contributions, please open an issue or pull request on GitHub. 😊